 Shop The Edit

-A perfectly fitting bra increases comfort, support and shape but when it comes to finding the right size, Freya understands that there are common fit problems which can result in choosing the wrong bra size.
-Discover our video tutorial and guide below, and learn how to spot the difference between a good and bad fit.
+A perfectly fitting bra increases comfort, support and shape but when it comes to finding the right size, Freya understands that there are common bra fitting problems which can result in choosing the wrong size.

 The centre front should sit flush against your chest for perfect separation.